HBO's Watchmen isn't a superhero show, it's a western -- and a weird one

 Watchmen is a TV show based on a comic.
 And it also kind of isn't.

-Beginning Sunday with a 90-minute first episode, HBO's's new Watchmen TV show is inspired by the 1986 series from comic legends Alan Moore and Dave Gibbons.
-It arrives in a landscape saturated with superheroes -- but stretches the definition of superheroics to become something altogether stranger.
-Rather than a straight adaptation, Lost and The Leftovers creator Damon Lindelof steers the TV show to be Very Much Its Own Thing.
-It's dense, odd, thrilling and thoughtful, and it's much closer to Westworld's headspinning sci-fi complexity than the colourful comic book action of the Marvel Cinematic Universe.
+HBO's's new nine-episode Watchmen TV show is inspired by the 1986 series from comic legends Alan Moore and Dave Gibbons and arrives in a landscape saturated with superheroes, but stretches the definition of superheroics to become something altogether stranger.
+Rather than a straight adaptation, Lost and The Leftovers creator Damon Lindelof steers the TV show to be Very Much Its Own Thing -- dense, odd, thrilling and thoughtful, and much closer to Westworld's headspinning sci-fi complexity than the colorful comic book action of the Marvel Cinematic Universe.

+Watchmen is available now on HBO in the US, or Sky Atlantic and Now TV in the UK.

 The previous attempt to bring Moore and Gibbon's iconic comic to the screen, Zack Snyder's 2009 movie, was so faithful it basically transcribed the artwork.
 Snyder's main addition was bone-snapping violence -- and in coming episodes of the TV show, you'll see what appears to be a sly dig at the movie's gleeful gore.
 But the TV show couldn't be further from the movie: they haven't adapted the comic so much as extrapolated a new chapter in the dense alternate history conceived by Moore and Gibbons.
 Yet it's more than a new storyline.
 The comic and Snyder's movie drew from the heritage of comic books, and Lindelof and co. widen the frame of reference.
 This screen adaptation is fittingly infused with myths and legends from the screen, looking to movies and TV rather than comics.